Dunderligan/web/docs/overview.md

 DATABASE_URL="postgresql://[user]:[password]@[host]/[database]"
 ```

-The rest of the fields are not necessary for core functionality and can be left as default.

 > [!NOTE]
-> Account logins and team logos (both load and upload) will be unavailable when left empty.
+> While the rest of the fields are not necessary for core functionality, some notable features will be unavailable when the values are left as default.
+This includes account logins and team logos (both load and upload).

 Then run the following commands: